-To facilitate border crossing HU will increase the number and improve the facilities of BCPs at RO (not from ISF) border financed under Integrated Transport Development OP, CBC, national budget.
+HU will increase the number and improve the facilities of BCPs at RO border financed under Integrated Transport Development OP, CBC, national budget.

-Safe operation of N.SIS II and subsystems is priority.
+Safe operation and further development of N.SIS II and subsystems is priority.
 Maintenance, IT support will mostly be financed under national budget.

-For SBP, the national component of Entry-Exit System (EES) will be developed.
-ABC system will be improved in line with the Registered Traveller Programme (RTP) from budget separated for SBP.
+For SBP, the national component of EES will be developed, ABC system will be improved from budget separated for SBP.